Contents

 The MAST model can be used in a UML design environment to

-design real-time applications, representing the real-time
+design real-time applications, representing the

-and allowing an automatic schedulability analysis.
-Please
+information, and allowing an automatic schedulability

-visit MAST-UML for
+analysis.
+Please visit MAST-UML for

 additional information on this topic.